Parvezkhan0/KryptoWalletApp/Readme.md

 ### Additional Commands

-For more commands and options, refer to the Hardhat help:
+For more commands & options, refer to the Hardhat help:

 ```bash
 npx hardhat help